python-rope/pylsp-rope/README.md

 ### Extract method

-Extract a block of code into a method.
+Variants:

+- Extract method
+- Extract global method
+- Extract method including similar statements
+- Extract global method including similar statements

 This refactoring works by triggering CodeAction when selecting a block of code.
 Optionally, similar statements can also be extracted.

-### Extract global method

-Similar to extract method, except always create global function.

 ### Extract variable

-Extract an expression into a variable.
+- Extract variable
+- Extract global variable
+- Extract variable including similar statements
+- Extract global variable including similar statements

 This refactoring works by triggering CodeAction when selecting a Python expression.
 Optionally, similar statements can also be extracted.

-### Extract global variable

-Similar to extract variable, except always create global variable.

 ### Inline